 Dr. Polsky has been retained by dog bite attorneys as an animal behavior expert witness in both criminal and civil matters on over 300 occasions.
 He has been deposed on at least 100 occasions and has appeared as an expert witness at trial on over 50 occasions.
 His expert witness work is equally split between defense and plaintiff.
 He served as the expert for the defense in the most publicized dog bite case in United States history: the San Francisco dog mauling.
 Moreover, Dr. Polsky has successfully met Kelly-Frey and Dalbert challenges at trial.
 Click here for testimonials from attorney clients.
 Click here for Dr. Polsky’s Curriculum Vitae.

 Dr. Polsky is the author of many peer-reviewed publications.
 Currently certified through the International Association of Animal Behavior Consultants.
 He has been an invited speaker to law firms representing insurance carriers defending dog bite lawsuits.
 Moreover, he has led seminars for canine professionals.
 Finally, he has been a speaker on many occasions to veterinary associations about dog aggression and canine behavioral modification.

-Dr. Polsky has a strong interest in keeping abreast of the current scientific literature in dog and cat behavior for the purpose of applying these findings to the analysis of dog and cat bite cases.
-Dr. Polsky lives with his human family, and two loyal and trustworthy canines: a mixed terrier, MoJo and a Border collie, Swoozy.
+Dr. Polsky has a strong interest in keeping abreast of the current scientific literature in animal behavior for the purpose of applying these findings as an animal behavior expert witness to issues about liability in dog bite litigation.
+His research, conducted in different parts of the USA, focuses on the study of shelter dogs, field observations of dog behavior in public settings and the public perception of pit bull terriers.
+Dr. Polsky lives in Los Angeles with his human family and several trustworthy and loyal canines, a border collie mix named Swoozy and a terrier mix, Mojo.